-16. The Chief Executive of the Care Inspectorate is employed and appointed by the Board with the approval of the Scottish Ministers.
-He/she is the board's principal adviser on the discharge of its functions and is accountable to the Board.
-His/her role is to provide operational leadership to the Care Inspectorate and ensure that the Board's aims and objectives are met and the Care Inspectorate's functions are delivered and targets met through effective and properly controlled executive action.
-His/her general responsibilities include the performance, management and staffing of the Care Inspectorate.
+17. The Chief Executive of the Care Inspectorate is employed and appointed by the Board with the approval of the Scottish Ministers.
+He or she is the Board's principal adviser on the discharge of its functions and is accountable to the Board.
+His or her role is to provide operational leadership to the Care Inspectorate and ensure that the Board's aims and objectives are met and the Care Inspectorate's functions are delivered and targets met through effective and properly controlled executive action.
+His or her general responsibilities include the performance, management and staffing of the Care Inspectorate.
 General guidance on the role and responsibilities of the Chief Executive is contained in 'On Board.'
-Specific responsibilities to the board include:
+Specific responsibilities to the Board include:

-- advising the Board on the discharge of its responsibilities as set out in this document, in the founding legislation and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers - and implementing the decisions of the Board; - using judgement in advising the SG Sponsor Team and Scottish Ministers of any concerns about emerging practice or failings in the planning or delivery of care, social work and child protection services; - ensuring that financial considerations are taken fully into account by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - ensuring that the Care Inspectorate adheres, where appropriate, to the SG's Programme and Project Management Principles; - having robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - in place that support the achievement of the Care Inspectorate's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public; - ensuring that adequate systems of internal control are maintained by the Care Inspectorate, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establishing appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM; - advising the board on the performance of the Care Inspectorate compared with its aims and objectives; - preparing the Care Inspectorate's corporate and business plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - ensuring effective relationships with SG officials; and - ensuring that timely forecasts and monitoring information on performance and finance are provided to the SG; that the SG is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems whether financial or otherwise, and whether detected by internal audit or by other means, are notified to the SG in a timely fashion.
+- advising the Board on the discharge of its responsibilities as set out in this document, in the founding legislation and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers and implementing the decisions of the Board; - using judgement in advising the SG Sponsor Team and Scottish Ministers of any concerns about emerging practice or failings in the planning or delivery of care, social work and child protection services; - ensuring that financial considerations are taken fully into account by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - adhere to all aspects and requirements in relation to staff and Senior Appointment pay as set out in the Public Sector in Scotland - Public Sector Pay - ensuring that the Care Inspectorate adheres, where appropriate, to the SG's Programme and Project Management Principles; - having robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - in place that support the achievement of the Care Inspectorate's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public; - ensuring that adequate systems of internal control are maintained by the Care Inspectorate, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establishing appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM; - advising the Board on the performance of the Care Inspectorate compared with its aims and objectives; - preparing the Care Inspectorate's corporate and business plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - ensuring effective relationships with SG officials; and - ensuring that timely forecasts and monitoring information on performance and finance are provided to the SG; that the SG is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems whether financial or otherwise, and whether detected by internal audit or by other means, are notified to the SG in a timely fashion. - ensuring staff pay proposals are in line with SG Pay Policy and submitted in time and the necessary approvals obtained prior to implementing any annual award.

-NDPB Accountable Officer responsibilities
+Care Inspectorate Accountable Officer responsibilities

-17. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Chief Executive as the Accountable Officer for the Care Inspectorate.
+18. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Chief Executive as the Accountable Officer for the Care Inspectorate.
 Accountable Officers are personally answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers for Other Public Bodies.
 These include: